petermarnef/teammoodboard/README.md

 ### Main files

 - On the Client
-  - `/src/Client/Pages/Index.razor` - this file contains the entire client app (css and code)
+  - `/src/Client/Pages/Index.razor` - this file contains most of the client code
 - On the Server
   - `/src/Server/Hubs/VoteHub.cs` - this file is the SignalR hub which is the gateway for the backend code